2xmonth/hCaptcha-Solvers/README.md

 ## Training

-Make several thousand images using stable diffusion img2img with the base image as an actual image from hCaptcha (For best results only make a couple of hundred images (still figuring out the exact number) for each real image).
-Make sure that the images stick to the general idea of the base image while also being different enough (mess around with the variation slider)
+Make several thousand 512x512 images (I know hcaptcha uses 122x122, but stable diffusion doesn't do a great job making those images) with img2img with the base image as an actual image from hCaptcha (For best results only make a couple of hundred images (still figuring out the exact number) for each real image).

+Make sure that the images stick to the general idea of the base image while also being different enough.

+Settings you should mess with:
+Denoising strength (with my limited testing I have found between 0.65-0.70 works the best) Sampling steps (if you want better images)

+I'll probably do all ^ later, but until then you have to figure out what works